icons.svg

 Custard apple (Sitaphal), also known as sugar-apple, is a tropical fruit known for its creamy texture, sweet flavor, and rich aroma.
 It is packed with nutrients like Vitamin C, fiber, magnesium, and antioxidants.
 Cultivated widely in India and tropical regions, custard apple is eaten fresh, used in milkshakes, desserts, and even herbal remedies.

-• ✅ Strengthens immunity due to high Vitamin C
+• ✅ Strengthens immunity with high vitamin C and antioxidants

-• ✅ Supports skin health with powerful antioxidants
+• ✅ Supports skin health and collagen production with powerful antioxidants

-• ✅ May support brain and nerve health
+• ✅ Supports brain and nerve health with vitamin B6 and magnesium

 Nutrient Amount